squattingmonk/nwn-core-framework/README.md

 Run the build script:
 ```
 cd nwn-core-framework
+nasher pack
-rake install
+nasher install core_framework.erf
 ```

 The erf will be placed into your Neverwinter Nights install directory in the /erf folder.
 From there you can use the toolset to import it into your module.

 Alternatively, you may build the demo module by running the following:
 ```
 cd nwn-core-framework
-rake demo:install
+nasher pack demo
+nasher install core_framework.mod
 ```

 The module will be placed into your Neverwinter Nights install directory in the /mod folder.